-The Kingdom Unixploria is a sovereign state within the borders of southern Sweden, with territories in other parts of the world.
+The Kingdom of Unixploria is a sovereign state within the borders of southern Sweden, with territories in other parts of the world, and beyond.

 Our journey began with a playful idea of building a nation, a common interest shared by many micronationalists.
 As we progressed, we established a functional administration for our country.

 In a way, we all build nations to make things better.
 We build countries that we wish would exist.
 Besides, there is no real difference in quantity between macronation and micronation.
-If we were 300 million people united under one flag, we could undoubtedly claim independence and form a country, then why not do it even if you're just 10, 5, or 1 individual(s)?
+If we were 300 million people united under one flag, we could undoubtedly claim independence and form a country, so why not do it even if you're just 10, 5, or 1 individual?

 You might be inclined to ask: Why start your own country?
 Our intentions and rewards have been centered around the freedom to build a state where my family's values, traditions, and history could become their own.
-We did not feel our macro nations offered this and declared our independence.
+We did not feel that our macro nations offered this, so we declared our independence.

-As for royal lineage, one could argue that all the world's royal families are royal because somebody decided to make them so.
-Maybe it was due to historical circumstances, possibly because of heroism, and in some cases, even pure coincidence.
+As for royal lineage, one could argue that all the world's royal families are considered royal because somebody decided to bestow that title upon them.
+Maybe it was due to historical circumstances, heroism, or even pure coincidence.

-We don't try to hide that we are not royal as blood lineage goes, but we are royals in our domain; we are royals in the State of Unixploria.
+We don't try to hide that we are not of royal bloodline, but we are royals in our domain; we are royals in the State of Unixploria.
 We are, in fact, in the State of Unixploria.
 The name "kingdom" can, of course, also be applied to neutral statements such as "the Kingdom of Dreams" or "we live in a Kingdom on Earth."
-Unixplorians, on the other hand, live in the Kingdom of Unixploria, and the royal family has added a bit of regal eccentricity to our great nation.
+Unixplorians live in the Kingdom of Unixploria, and the royal family has added a touch of regal eccentricity to our great nation.

 The Kingdom of Unixploria is a vision that no earthly nation has yet achieved.
 We are humbled to be that beacon in a world lacking inspiration and ideas.
-Just as the elected kings and queens of ancient petty kingdoms are now lost in history, we still believe that what constitutes a great king or queen is not just a question of heritage by blood.
+Just as the elected kings and queens of ancient petty kingdoms are now lost to history, we still believe that what constitutes a great king or queen is not just a matter of blood heritage.
 It is a legacy of individual honor and blood and an ethical compass pointing to good deeds.

 1. a permanent population